kneron/document_center/docs/toolchain/python_api.md

 * percentile (float, optional): used under 'mmse' mode.
 The range to search.
 The larger the value, the larger the search range, the better the performance but the longer the simulation time.
 Defaults to 0.001,
 * outlier_factor (float, optional): used under 'mmse' mode.
 The factor applied on outliers.
 For example, if clamping data is sensitive to your model, set outlier_factor to 2 or higher.
 Higher outlier_factor will reduce outlier removal by increasing range.
 Defaults to 1.0.
 * percentage (float, optional): used under 'percentage' mode.
 Suggest to set value between 0.999 and 1.0.
 Use 1.0 for detection models.
 Defaults to 0.999.
-* bitwidth_mode (str, optioanl): could be "8" or "16".
-Try "16" if quantized model has performance degradation.
-Defaults to "8".

 ### 2.3 Model Evaluation